NativeScript/firebase/packages/firebase-remote-config/README.md

 await firebase().remoteConfig().fetch(300);
 ```

-To bypass caching fully, you can pass a value of 0.
-Be warned Firebase may start to reject your requests if values are requested too frequently.
+- To bypass caching fully, you can pass a value of `0`.
+> **Note** Be warned Firebase may start to reject your requests if values are requested too frequently.

-You can also apply a global cache frequency by calling the setConfigSettings method with the minimumFetchIntervalMillis property:
+- You can also apply a global cache frequency by setting the `minimumFetchIntervalMillis` property of the `RemoteConfigSettings` object to the number of milliseconds to cache the values for.
+This can be done in the bootstrap file before the app starts:

 ```ts
 import { firebase } from '@nativescript/firebase-core';